-Visitors to the Earth Trust Farm and Wittenham Clumps may have noticed that our contractors, Beard, are still on site working on our new Earth Lab education centre and Innovation Hub.
-Guidance is constantly being updated, however, in line with current recommendations, we have agreed that Beard have sufficient precautions in place to enable them to keep working during this period.
+Visitors to the Earth Trust Farm and Wittenham Clumps may have noticed that our contractors, Beard, were still on site working on our new Earth Lab education centre and Innovation Hub.
+In line with the recommendations, we agreed that Beard had sufficient precautions in place to enable them to keep working during this period.

-As per government advice, construction works are continuing.
-Beard have introduced a number of additional measures to limit the risk of spreading Covid-19, including removal of any face-to-face meetings and restrictions on the number of contractors allowed on site at any one time.
+As per government advice, construction works continued.
+Beard introduced a number of additional measures to limit the risk of spreading Covid-19, including removal of any face-to-face meetings and restrictions on the number of contractors allowed on site at any one time.

-All of this, coupled with the fact the Earth Trust site is in a remote, rural setting – very different to constructions sites based in highly populated urban environments – reduces the risk of spreading disease and allows work to continue.
-Earth Trust and Beard are constantly monitoring the situation and will put the project on hold if any future government guidance recommends it, but for the time being Beard are happy to continue supporting a local business as the location provides a safe working environment.
+All of this, coupled with the fact the Earth Trust site is in a remote, rural setting – very different to constructions sites based in highly populated urban environments – reduced the risk of spreading disease and allowed work to continue.
+Earth Trust and Beard are constantly monitoring the situation and will put the project on hold if any future government guidance recommends it, but Beard are happy to continue supporting a local business as the location provides a safe working environment.